Battle of the Bulge: Montgomery's actions

 Montgomery subsequently recognized his error and later wrote: "Not only was it probably a mistake to have held this conference at all in the sensitive state of feeling at the time, but what I said was skillfully distorted by the enemy."
 BBC correspondent Chester Wilmot explained that "my dispatch to the BBC about it was intercepted by the German wireless, re-written to give it an anti-American bias, and then broadcast by Arnhem Radio, which was then in Goebbels' hands.
 Monitored at Bradley's HQ, this broadcast was mistaken for a BBC transmission and it was this twisted text that started the uproar."

 Montgomery later said, "Distorted or not, I think now that I should never have held that press conference.
 So great were the feelings against me on the part of the American generals that whatever I said was bound to be wrong.
 I should therefore have said nothing."
 Eisenhower commented in his own memoirs: "I doubt if Montgomery ever came to realize how resentful some American commanders were.
 They believed he had belittled them—and they were not slow to voice reciprocal scorn and contempt."

 Bradley and Patton both threatened to resign unless Montgomery's command was changed.
-Eisenhower, encouraged by his British deputy Arthur Tedder, had decided to sack Montgomery.
+Eisenhower, encouraged by his British deputy Air Chief Marshall Sir Arthur Tedder, had decided to sack Montgomery.
 Intervention by Montgomery's and Eisenhower's Chiefs of Staff, Guingand, and Walter Smith, moved Eisenhower to reconsider and allowed Montgomery to apologize.

 After the war Manteuffel, who commanded the 5th Panzer Army in the Ardennes, was imprisoned awaiting trial for war crimes.
 During this period he was interviewed by B. H. Liddell Hart, a British author who has since been accused of putting words in the mouths of German generals, and attempting to "rewrite the historical record".
 After conducting several interviews via an interpreter, Liddell Hart in a subsequent book attributed to Manteuffel the following statement about Montgomery's contribution to the battle in the Ardennes:

 The operations of the American 1st Army had developed into a series of individual holding actions.
 Montgomery's contribution to restoring the situation was that he turned a series of isolated actions into a coherent battle fought according to a clear and definite plan.
 It was his refusal to engage in premature and piecemeal counter-attacks which enabled the Americans to gather their reserves and frustrate the German attempts to extend their breakthrough.

 However, American historian Stephen Ambrose, writing in 1997, maintained that "Putting Monty in command of the northern flank had no effect on the battle".
 Ambrose wrote that: "Far from directing the victory, Montgomery had gotten in everyone's way, and had botched the counter-attack."
 Bradley blamed Montgomery's "stagnating conservatism" for his failure to counterattack when ordered to do so by Eisenhower.
 In contrast, historian Professor John Buckley, writing in 2013, noted how Montgomery "must take considerable credit" for stabilising the position, due to his "efficient and disciplined system of controlling or gripping subordinates".